moral-upgrade-license/mul/README.md

 Today, some of these local minima are initially market-driven, but others are artificially created through closed-door deals/forced regulation (crony capitalism).
 They are a **"rent seeker's throne"**.
 A power seat from where the rent seeker holds the reigns of power and uses them to strengthen their position without additional effort or added value.

 **But now, we are talking about a new type of capitalism.
-A more moral capitalism: the capitalism of known and transparent work worth.**
+A "more" moral capitalism: the capitalism of known and transparent work worth.**

 The consumer/buyer pays the producer of effort and IP (employee) directly, after a predefined and pre-agreed algorithm.
 The management and administrative employer is also paid directly, after a predefined algorithm.
 All payments are transparent.